-For more information about license requirements and applying for your license, visit the Hawaii Real Estate Commission’s
+Visit the Hawaii Real Estate Commission’s website for more information about license requirements and applying for your license.

 Carol has been licensed in real estate in Hawaii since 1978, and licensed as a Hawaii real estate prelicensing instructor since 2001.
 Carol has taught post licensing courses since 1980 and pre-licensing courses since 2001.
-Carol served on the Hawaii Real Estate Commission from 2004-2012, also serving as its chairperson in the final year of her tenure.
+Carol served on the Hawaii Real Estate Commission from 2004-2012.

 Study for your real estate license the way the licensing exam is given

 The licensing exam is given in two parts, National questions and Hawaii questions.
 Continuing Ed Express Hawaii Prelicensing Online separates the National material where you can learn the basics from the Hawaii state specific material where you apply the basics.
 Once you learn the basics it is a lot easier to understand the state-specific material which is the hardest part of the exam.

 Diagrams and illustrations help you understand difficult concepts